Overview

 The Bike and Hike Trail is a rambling route peppered with bridge crossings and neighborhood roads in both rural and suburban settings.
-Unlike most rail-trails, which are fairly flat, this route has delightful dips and rises.
-Playgrounds and restroom facilities are ample, though you may want to stock up on drinking water and snacks before striking out for the day.
+Unlike most rail trails, which are fairly flat, this route has delightful dips and rises.
+Playgrounds and restroom facilities are ample, though trail users may want to stock up on drinking water and snacks before striking out for the day.

-Starting at the northern end on Alexander Road, experience a beautiful, mostly secluded, multiuse, paved trail, much of which borders Cuyahoga Valley National Park.
-If you wish to explore the park, travel 1.6 miles west from the Alexander Road trailhead to reach the Ohio & Erie Canal Towpath Trail, which traverses the park and spans a whopping 81 miles.
+Starting at the northern end of Alexander Road, experience a beautiful, mostly secluded, multi-use, paved trail, much of which borders Cuyahoga Valley National Park.

 As the trail winds south, it passes through rural neighborhoods and wooded areas.
-With an early enough start, you might see some deer grazing at the path’s edge.
-The trail’s southern loop has some on-road sections; look for the green trail signs to guide you along the route.
+With an early enough start, trail users might see some deer grazing at the path’s edge.
+The trail’s southern loop has some on-road sections; look for the green trail signs to guide people along the route.
 In Munroe Falls, an observation deck on the Cuyahoga River offers lovely scenery, as well as an opportunity for fishing.

-Once you complete the southern loop, you can finish the trail by heading back to the northern trailhead.
+Trail users can finish the trail by heading back to the northern trailhead.
 If you still have energy to burn after the return trip north, complete your day’s adventure by exploring Cuyahoga Valley National Park.
-With miles of hiking trails, breathtaking views, and wildlife—ranging from bald eagles to coyotes—the national park is the perfect complement to the northeast Ohio nature that this rail-trail serves up.
+With miles of hiking trails, breathtaking views, and wildlife—ranging from bald eagles to coyotes the national park is the perfect complement to the northeast Ohio nature that this rail trail serves up.

 We started at Alexander Rd and did the ~15 miles south to 303 before turning back, to avoid the street riding in the loop portion.
 The first few miles are flat but also a power line right of way, so no shade from trees and all the line towers are a bit overwhelming, literally straddling the trail in sections.
 After the lines veer away and the trees are allowed to grow next to the trail it's much nicer, mostly flat except for some of the road crossings, a few more than I was expecting.
 Coming into and leaving the Brandywine Falls area is a nice descent and then uphill, along a stretch of the CVNP multi-use trail.
 South of Brandywine the view turns 5-star, with steep drop-offs on both sides and even some ledges!
 The bathrooms at 303 were a great turn-around point for us.